azrasking/ShiveWorks/README.md

     * Timestamps are stored as 16-bit unsigned integers, so the number shall be between 0 and 65535 only
     * Actuation value is an 8-bit unsigned integer, so the number shall be between 0 and 255 only
       * with the exception that a .csv value of -100 means skip this actuation line
-    * The csv file generated for each segment shall be named `1.csv` and formatted with `timestamp, value` format - e.g. `1000,255` on each line
+    * The csv file generated for the *first* segment shall be named `1.csv` and formatted with `timestamp, value` format - e.g. `1000,255` on each line, other segments shall follow this format

 | Segment Status           | LED Indicator Light |